MySQL Events and Event Scheduler Explained

 MySQL Event Limitations

-• Events cannot be created, dropped, or altered by another stored program, trigger, or event.
+• Program interactions.
+Events cannot be created, dropped, or altered by another stored program, trigger, or event.
+Similarly, events cannot create, drop, or alter stored programs or triggers.

-• An event always runs with definer privileges.
-The thread executes the event acting as the user who created the event, with that user’s privileges.
+• Definer-based privileges.
+An event always runs with definer privileges.
+The thread executes the event acting as the user who created the event, with that user's privileges.
 Note that removing a user does not remove the events the user created.

 Conclusion

-Now you know how to use MySQL Events to automate database management.
-Feel free to experiment with different statements to see how they affect the events and combine them with other MySQL features, such as stored procedures.
+Experiment with different SQL statements to see how they affect events and combine them with other features, such as MySQL Triggers.

 Was this article helpful?